vyos-contrib/packer-vyos/README.md

 # Install

-# Usage
+## Usage
-* local.pkrvars.hcl if exists or will use default vars inside vyos.pkrvars.hcl if local not exists ** local-example.pkrvars.hcl is provided in git repo as base of local.pkrvars.hcl
+* local.pkrvars.hcl if exists or will use default vars vyos.pkrvars.hcl if local not exists
 * if .env exists will load
-** example.env is provided in git repo as base of .env
+    * example.env is provided in git repo as base of .env. .env file has building vars, which control building process

-# Initialize packer
+## Initialize packer
 Packer need to load plugins first.

 Use:
 * ```make init```, for first time init
 * ```make upgrade```, when want to upgrade plugins

-# Build
+## Build
 * ```make build```, for build images

-# Vars files
-- .env:                  building vars: control building process
-- vyos.pkrvars.hcl:      image vars: define image parameters - git default
-- local.pkrvars.hcl:     image vars: define image parameters - clone vyos.pkrvars.hcl to override it locally